CloudLabs-MOC/AI-102-AIEngineer/Instructions/20-ocr.md

 ## Task 3: Prepare to use the Azure AI Vision SDK

-In this exercise, you'll complete a partially implemented client application that uses the Azure AI Vision SDK to read text.
+In this task, you will learn how to prepare a partially implemented client application that leverages the **Azure AI Vision SDK** to read text from images, setting up the necessary configurations and libraries for text recognition.

 > **Note**: You can choose to use the SDK for **C#**.
 In the steps below, perform the actions appropriate for your preferred language.